fluencelabs/cli/README.md

   $ fluence dependency [NAME] [-v | --use <value>] [--no-input]

 ARGUMENTS
   NAME  Dependency name.
-One of: aqua, marine, mrepl, cargo-generate.
-If you omit NAME argument and include --use
+One of: aqua, marine, mrepl.
+If you omit NAME argument and include --use recommended - all
-        recommended - all dependencies will be reset to recommended versions
+        dependencies will be reset to recommended versions

 FLAGS
   -v, --version                  Show current version of the dependency